27 Apr 5 Major Retail Digital Transformations to Watch For in 2021

 These new tools change the way retailers approach their business.

-In the data-driven paradigm, retail analysts use historical data to forecast sales and identify patterns — a process which has proven to be unreliable for accurately predicting future events.
+In the data-driven paradigm, retail analysts use historical data to forecast sales and identify patterns — a process that has proven to be unreliable for accurately predicting future events.

 In the analytics-driven paradigm, advanced analytics software forecasts true customer demand for each SKU, in each store — based on hundreds of input variables.
 It can analyze billions of data points and predict demand at a level of granularity that’s simply impossible to reach using Excel.